amazon-archives/amazon-cognito-identity-js/README.md

 5. `sjcl.js` from the [Stanford JavaScript Crypto Library](https://github.com/bitwiseshiftleft/sjcl)

    Use the build from GitHub, rather than the one linked from the library's homepage, as the latter file is out-of-date and is missing required methods.
+[This version](https://raw.githubusercontent.com/bitwiseshiftleft/sjcl/master/sjcl.js) contains all the necessary functions.

 Optionally, to use other AWS services, include a build of the [AWS SDK for JavaScript](http://aws.amazon.com/sdk-for-browser/).